Disrupting Theory, Unsettling Practice: Towards Transformative Forced Migration Scholarship and Policy

 The Organising Committee welcomes contributions to IASFM18 which fit the overarching conferences themes.
 Whilst we will accept individual papers, our preference is for panel sessions of 1.5 hours.
 The slot allocated for a panel session time can be used in any way you choose e.g. paper presentations, panel discussion, roundtables, workshops, open debate, performance – or indeed a combination!
 If you would like our assistance in devising a panel, please contact the ESPMI Network at firstname.lastname@example.org who will endeavour to connect you with others who are interested in contributing on a similar theme/issue in order that you can develop your collective panel proposal.

-The deadline for submissions is 4th November 2019.
+The deadline for submissions has been extended to 18th November 2019.
 Submissions can be made at http://tinyurl.com/n5nm7yu

 You will receive a decision about whether your contribution has been accepted by the end of February 2020.